chaseruskin/orbit/docs/src/reference/configuration.md

 default-protocol = "git"
 ```

-If the default protocol has patterns configured and none of the patterns match the given project's source URL, then it is not used.
+If the default protocol has patterns configured and none of the patterns match the given project's repository URL, then it is not used.
 If the default protocol is set to be used and its name cannot be found among the known protocols, the installation process will error.

 ### The `[vhdl-format]` section